ZackFreedman/MiRage/README.md

 The PCB can be populated as-is for a "plank" keyboard or broken in half for a split board.
 The right half can be used independently as the Rage Pad numberpad/macro pad/stream deck.

-This was designed for a YouTube video on my channel: `URL HERE` It will be improved and sold as a kit, and will form part of a larger project called the Fata Morgana cyberdeck.
+This was designed for a YouTube video on my channel: https://youtu.be/Fg0V5M0llaE It will be improved and sold as a kit, and will form part of a larger project called the Fata Morgana cyberdeck.

 Fusion 360 model: https://a360.co/3vEh6YI